hisprofile/blenderstuff/Guides/TF2 Blender/Rigs - Tips & Tricks.md

 ## How Facial Flexes Work
 The way facial flexes work on these models are truly an incredible feat.
 Each head contains 300+ shapekeys with every way the face can realistically deform.
 Then, all of these shapekeys are condensed down to around 45 [Flex Controllers](https://developer.valvesoftware.com/wiki/Flex_controller) through a series of mathematical expressions.
 The result is a realistic simulation of how a face moves.

+In other words, the faces simulate muscle strands through pure math.
+It's awesome!

 [Heavy's shapekeys and math expressions.](https://pastebin.com/DX6JsfzM)